Teligent Inc. (TLGT)'s Financial Results Comparing With Arcus Biosciences Inc. (NYSE:RCUS) | New Business Observer

 Liquidity

-The shares of both Teligent Inc. and Arcus Biosciences Inc. are owned by institutional investors at 85.2% and 47.6% respectively.
-1.1% are Teligent Inc.’s share held by insiders.
-Comparatively, Arcus Biosciences Inc. has 1% of it’s share held by insiders.
+Teligent Inc. and Arcus Biosciences Inc. has shares held by institutional investors as follows: 85.2% and 47.6%.
+Insiders held roughly 1.1% of Teligent Inc.’s shares.
+Competitively, Arcus Biosciences Inc. has 1% of it’s share held by insiders.

 Performance